nsaccente/kubernetes-notes/kubernetes/tldr.md

    of multiple co-located containers that are tightly coupled and need to share resources.
    This pod pattern will be referred to as a `multi-container pod`.

+1. You will seldom manually create pods in Kubernetes.
+Pods are disposable entities, which exists until the pod is terminated, deleted, fails, or is _evicted_.

 <a href="#top">Back to top</a>

 ---